The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 They did not need to.

-The marshal walked to the bench, said something quietly to Hector, and the color left the judge’s face so completely that it seemed, for a moment, to erase the man people thought they knew.
+The marshal walked to the bench, bent toward Hector, and murmured something only he could hear.
+Whatever he said drained the color from Hector’s face so completely it seemed, for a moment, to erase the man people thought they knew.

 “Your office will receive chain-of-custody documentation within the hour.”